AddressRua James Esdras Faust, 400

 Exterior Finish:Light gray Asa Branca granite from the state of Ceara

-Ordinance Rooms:Four ordinance rooms (two-stage progressive) and three sealing
+Ordinance Rooms:Four instruction rooms (two-stage progressive), three sealing rooms, and one baptistry

-On its hillside location, the beautiful Campinas Brazil Temple is visible from many parts of the city of Campinas, population two million.
+On its hillside location, the beautiful Campinas Brazil Temple is visible from many parts of the city of Campinas, which has a population of over two million.
 The site is near three major highways making it readily accessible to automobiles and buses.